-Utilizing the data gathered the committee focused on identifying the District's greatest areas of needs and then developed the following action plan for the 2016-2019 Technology Plan.
+Utilizing the data gathered the committee focused on identifying the District's greatest areas of needs and then developed the following action plan for the 2019-2022 Technology Plan.
+For the 2019-2022 Technology Plan the domains that we will be prioritizing are Classroom and Environment.
 This is intended to be re-evaluated and updated each year of the plan as a piece of the annual technology improvement planning process.